lycheeverse/lychee/README.md

                      still accept the directory link regardless.

           Example 3: `--index-files ''` will reject all directory links because there are no valid index files.
-This will require all links to explicitly name a file.
+This will require every link to explicitly name a file.

           Note: This option only takes effect on `file://` URIs which exist and point to a directory.